alxblzd/alxblzd.github.io/_posts/2025-01-19-proj-coraza-owasp-crs-haproxy.md

 - `haproxy` user/group
 - systemd unit
 - `/etc/haproxy/errors/*.http`
+- Linux capabilities for binding QUIC on UDP/443 as a non-root worker

 So you can have a good binary and still fail at startup/validation.